Lady Margaret Hall, Oxford: Literature

 In Phillip Pullman's The Secret Commonwealth, the character Lyra Belacqua attends an Oxford college, St Sophia's, which bears many similarities to Lady Margaret Hall: from its location on the map seen in "Lyra's Oxford" to being one of the first colleges to offer women an education.

 A thinly disguised version of the college appeared as "Lady Matilda's College" in an episode of Lewis; portions of the episode were filmed within the hall.

 The grounds, along with those of Trinity College, Oxford, were the basis for Fleet College in the American author Charles Finch's novel set in Oxford University, The Last Enchantments.

 Death on the Cherwell by Mavis Doriel Hay includes a St Simeon's College, located approximately on the site of Lady Margaret Hall.

 Fire and Hemlock by Diana Wynne Jones had a St Margaret's College, which is based on Lady Margaret Hall.

 The fictional St Scholastika's College in Val McDermid's 2010 novel Trick of the Dark is a formerly all-female college located in North Oxford, adjacent to the University Parks, with grounds backing onto the river, and buildings of red and yellow brick; it thus appears to be inspired as much by Lady Margaret Hall as by McDermid's own alma mater, St. Hilda's College, Oxford.

 Royal visits

 Queen Elizabeth II visited the hall in 1961.

 Charles, Prince of Wales visited the college in 2006.

 Anne, Princess Royal visited the college in 2014.

 Steam locomotive

 A Great Western Railway 6959 Class locomotive named Lady Margaret Hall, number 7911, was built in 1950.
 It was one of the "Modified Hall" class and it was in service in the South East until December 1963.

 Gardens

 Unusually for Oxford colleges, students are permitted to walk on the Talbot Quadrangle, the main quad of the college.
 In Trinity term, a spiral of wildflowers are planted, creating a grass walkway into the centre of the quad.
 This is the only wildflower quad in Oxford.
 There is a circular wooden bench dedicated to Iris Murdoch in the college gardens where she used to go walking.

-Formal Hall

-The college's candlelit Formal Hall is held every Friday of term.